WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 However, if a malicious adversary were to get enough relay nodes in the network, they could pretty easily connect the initial location of a transaction by simply observing from which node the transaction appeared first.
 For this reason, broadcasting transaction through your own node may reveal your IP address.

-So to fix this, Wasabi broadcasts your transactions to a random node over Tor, so this node cannot detect your IP address.
+So to fix this, Wasabi broadcasts your transaction to a random node over Tor, so this node cannot detect your IP address.
-When you want to subsequently send another transaction on the network, Wasabi destroys the original Tor circuit and establishes a new Tor identity and connection with a brand new node.
+When you want to send another transaction, Wasabi destroys the original Tor circuit and establishes a new Tor identity and connection with a brand new node.
 This reduces the risk of a passive bystander being able to link two transactions together that appear from the same location.
 :::